Here's some additional text about FAQs

-One of the reasons for developing Twine was to make it easier and less time consuming for small businesses to collect data.
-That is reflected in the designs for every feature we have made - we have kept everything as simple as possible.
+Yes!
+Twine was designed to make it easier and less time consuming for small businesses to collect data.

-Users often tell us that it is really easy to use once you have logged in and clicked all the buttons once.
-Like any technology, Twine takes a bit of practice first.
+Users often tell us that it is really easy to use but like any technology, using Twine can take a bit of practice first.

-We’re helping subscribers with the trickier bits by providing training online and in person, and a helpline.
+We can help with anything you find tricky by providing training online and in person, and a helpline.

 How long does it take to set up?

-Volunteer data will be collected whenever volunteering takes place, and uploaded onto your Twine workspace overnight, so you may want to engage with on a regular basis.
-We’d recommend weekly.
+Volunteer data will be collected whenever you or your volunteers record it through the app, and uploaded onto your Twine workspace overnight, so you may want to check with on a regular basis - we'd recommend weekly.

-Visitor data is collected whenever a visitor walks in and uses their "membership card".
-You can access stats whenever you need to.
+Visitor data is collected whenever a visitor logs in, either by typing in their name or using their membership card.
+You can access stats whenever you'd like.